Oregon Zoo is part of Metro.

 Oregon Zoo is part of Metro, greater Portland's regional government.

 Metro's work includes parks and nature, housing, land and transportation,

 garbage and recycling, and arts and events.
 Learn more

 The Oregon Zoo is accessible to people of all abilities.

-For questions or comments, please contact Accessibility@oregonzoo.org.
+For questions, comments or accommodations related to ability, please contact firstname.lastname@example.org.

 TriMet serves the zoo via light rail and bus.
-The Washington Park MAX light rail station and stop for bus 63 – Washington Park, is adjacent to the parking lot.
+The Washington Park MAX light rail station and stop for bus 63 – Washington Park is adjacent to the parking lot.
 Both the train and bus accommodate wheelchairs and service animals.
 TriMet's Trip Planner provides route, fare and transfer information to get you from your door to the zoo.

 Loading and unloading for guests using wheelchairs

 Service animals are welcome at the zoo.
-When you arrive, please check in with staff at the entrance.
+When you arrive, please check in with the staff at the entrance.

 The zoo train and carousel are accessible and can accommodate wheelchairs.
 Please let the station staff know if you are riding with others so you can enjoy the experience together.